polterguy/magic/backend/files/etc/www/README.md

 1. If your lambda node has a value, this value is returned and this value becomes the substitution value in your HTML.
 2. If your lambda node does not have a value, the node is executed assumed to be a lambda object, and whatever the execution of your lambda node returns becomes your substitution value.

+The `{{xyz}}` references in your HTML files are assumed to be lambda expressions, leading to whatever node you want to use as your substitution node from your Hyperlambda files.

 ## Example usage of Hyperlambda codebehind file

 Below is an example of an HTML file that dynamically substitutes parts of its HTML by invoking Hyperlambda lambda